Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

-struggle against the dominant ontology[^1] of gender and sex―paradoxically positioned as a viscerally liberating framework, through which queer existence may be interpreted justly and accurately, while in the same breath denying the very basics of how we understand our selfs and our position in the society in which we find our selfs.
+struggle against the dominant ontology[^1] of gender and sex―paradoxically positioned as a viscerally liberating framework, through which queer existence may be interpreted justly and accurately, while in the same breath denying the very basics of how we understand our self and our position in the society in which we find our self.
 The mainstream, dominant, and even "progressive" conception of our very being reduces us to merely an insightful piece of evidence suggesting we should simply nudge our liberal frameworks in a different direction, rather than a radically altered way of being mandating a